cfulljames/synth/README.md

 Platform
 --------
-Currently, the plan is to use a Microchip dsPIC33CH as the basis for this project.
+This project uses a Microchip dsPIC33CH128MP508 as the target platform.
 This "digital signal controller" provides a good balance of DSP and MCU functions in a highly affordable package.
 It's not exactly meant for audio, but it has the necessary features to be used for this purpose.

 Building
 --------